 If you don’t already know, options have been around for a while now.
 However, they’ve only become popularized over the last 40 to 50 years.
 Generally, when you learn to trade options at school, you would need a lot of math and a bit of physics to understand the theory behind options pricing.
 However, don’t be scared.
 We’re going to focus on the basics here and look at the factors affecting an option’s value.
 We’ve kept it simple and only focus on the factors that really affect option prices.

-There are three major factors affecting stock option prices:
+There are three major factors affecting stock option prices that are factored in to how options are priced:

 - The underlying stock’s price